kwonus/Quelle-Obsolete/Quelle.md

 ------

-[[1\]](#_ftnref1) The *clear* verbs are supported as secondary directives, but not the *remove* verbs (The removal of labelled statements [aka macros] cannot be combined with any other segments).
-The *remove* verb is always limited to a simple statement construction (simple statements contain only a single segment).
+[[1\]](#_ftnref1) The *clear* verbs are supported as secondary clauses, but not the *remove* verbs (The removal of labelled statements [aka macros] cannot be combined with any other clauses).
+The *remove* verb is always limited to a simple statement construction (simple statements contain only a single clause).
 Additionally, a statement with the *remove* verb cannot be used to define a newly labelled statement.

-[[2\]](#_ftnref2) The *get* verbs are supported as secondary directives, but not the *expand* verbs (The expansion of labelled statements [aka macros] cannot be combined with any other segments).
-The *expand* verb is always limited to a simple statement construction (simple statements contain only a single segment).
+[[2\]](#_ftnref2) The *get* verbs are supported as secondary clauses, but not the *expand* verbs (The expansion of labelled statements [aka macros] cannot be combined with any other clauses).
+The *expand* verb is always limited to a simple statement construction (simple statements contain only a single clause).
 Additionally, a statement with the *expand* verb cannot be used to define a newly labelled statement.